Will the Leader of the House give us the business for next week?

 As always and quite rightly, the hon.
 Lady mentioned Mrs Zaghari-Ratcliffe.
 As she knows, and as I said last week, both the Prime Minister and the Foreign Secretary have been in touch with the President and the Foreign Secretary of Iran respectively, and that is quite right.
 This issue must be pushed continually.
 I wish it were in the gift of Her Majesty’s Government to achieve the liberty of all the people who are held illegally, unjustly and improperly by foreign states, but we must push wherever we can.

-As we come to prorogation, I should very much like to thank all the House staff for the terrific work they do.
+As we come to Prorogation, I should very much like to thank all the House staff for the terrific work they do.
 It is very impressive.
-We rely on all of them, and their commitment and their love of Parliament, which I think is something that many of us share.
+We rely on all of them, and their commitment and their love of Parliament, which I think many of us share.

 Will my right hon.
 Friend find time for a debate on the rights of British citizens held in prisons overseas?
 My constituent’s son Mr Lakhbir Sandhu has been held in a Czech prison for nine months without being charged.
 He is apparently being denied proper legal representation, and, worse still, his family are having great difficulty in obtaining visas to visit him.